Timber French doors repair | Period door repair

 The door design from the 17th century

-These doors originated in France (you probably guessed that) in the 17th century (French Baroque architecture).
-This was the Renaissance period in France, and new technologies in glassmaking allowed new ideas for doors and windows to come to the forefront and change the architecture in France (and later the rest of Europe) for years.
+French doors originated in France (you probably guessed that) in the 17th century.
+This was the Renaissance period when new technologies in glassmaking allowed for the creation of larger glass panels.
+This period, known as French Baroque architecture, brought new ideas for doors and windows that changed the architectural landscape in France (and later the rest of Europe) for years.

 french doors

 French doors are traditionally used as an external doors, usually to a patio or garden area.
-However, some homes use them to separate internal spaces while retaining good natural lighting throughout the home.
-This is because this type of door has windows from top to bottom, in the sash window style (also popularised and perfected in Europe in the same period).
+However, some homes use them to separate internal living spaces while retaining good natural lighting throughout the home.
+This is because this type of door has glass panels from top to bottom, in the sash window style (also popularised and perfected in Europe in the same period).

 This is why some people refer to French doors as ‘French windows’ because they look like large windows.
 There are also examples of sliding French doors, which can either be used to access an internal or external space.